ENGN2912B-2018/HPC-A/README.md

 `module load mpi/openmpi_2.0.3_intel`
 `module load openfoam/4.1`

-Then, the following command should be run:
+Then, the following command should be run.
+Please note that this needs to be run each time a new session is started.

 `source $FOAM_INST_DIR/OpenFOAM-4.1/etc/bashrc`